prasad01198/Cognifyz-Internship-Task/README.md

 # Python
-I tried to make new experience on python you can find all my experiences here
+As a programming enthusiast, I used to gain new Python experience, which you can find all of here.